lcsystems/kvtransaction/README.md

         - Events which did not actively contribute to a transaction will not cause a stored transaction to be displayed

 - v1.4
-        - Added initial version of the "outputkvtransaction" command for collection housekeeping
+        - Added initial version of the "kvtransactionoutput" command for collection housekeeping

         - Prettyfied README file